nosajio/writing/README.md

 # writing
-A collection of posts essays and articles on my website.
+A collection of essays.
+Read them at https://nosaj.io.